cocafe/HDRSwitch/readme.md

 # list all monitors
 ./HDRSwitch.exe -l

-# toggle hdr state on a monitor
+# toggle hdr state on monitor 0
 ./HDRSwitch.exe -t -m 0

-# turn off hdr on a monitor
+# turn off hdr on monitor 0
 ./HDRSwitch.exe --hdr_off -m 0

 # turn on hdr on ALL monitors
 ./HDRSwitch.exe --hdr_on --all
 ```

+You can create a desktop shortcut and assign with a shortcut hotkey to toggle HDR by keyboard.

 #### How to compile